H7KZ/AdminMode/README.md

 # AdminRole

 ## !!!
-TO RUN THIS PLUGIN YOU NEED TO ADD LUCKPERMS, & CHAT (I recommend EssentialsX, EssentialsX Chat, Vault) PLUGINS !!!
+TO RUN THIS PLUGIN YOU NEED TO ADD LUCKPERMS & I recommend EssentialsX, EssentialsX Chat, Vault PLUGINS !!!

 ### How to change Prefix
-1. Change the name in the config file.
+Do not change the prefix in the plugin's config change it like so:
-2. In the server do /luckperms group adminModePrefix meta removePrefix 150 (or the value that is configured in the config file).
+1. By default do /luckperms group adminmodeprefix meta removeprefix 100
-3. Twice reload plugins LuckPerms & AdminMode using reload in console line.
+2. Set new Prefix by /luckperms group adminmodeprefix meta setprefix {PrefixName} {priorityValue}
-4. Done!
+3. Done!

 ### Change anything in the config
 1. Change the things you want.